Frequently Asked Questions about PFAS

 PFAS have been used since the 1950s in a wide range of products, including firefighting materials, non-stick cookware, stain resistant products for furniture and carpets, waterproofing for clothes and mattresses, food packaging, and personal care products.
 People regularly come into contact with these chemicals because of their everyday use.

 Perfluorooctanesulfonic acid (PFOS) and (PFOA) were once the most commonly produced types of PFAS, and so scientists know the most about these two compounds.
 Because PFOS and PFOA don't break down in the environment and are a potential health concern, their production has been discontinued in the US.
-They have since been replaced by other PFAS compounds that don't accumulate to such high levels in wildlife and humans.
+In 2020, EPA finalized a Significant New Use Rule giving EPA the authority to review a list of products containing certain PFAS before they can be manufactured, sold, or imported in the US.

 - What Should I know About PFAS and Health?